-As it stands now, children who are D/HH may receive services through New York's early intervention program, which includes a variety of communication methods that suit the individual child's needs and the family's preferences.
-Those methods may include ASL, but it may also include listening and spoken language (with assistance from a hearing aid or cochlear implant), cued speech or language, or another communication method with appropriate educational supports.
+As it stands now, children who are D/HH can receive services through South Carolina's early intervention program, which includes a variety of communication methods that suit the individual child's needs and the family's preferences.
+Those methods could include ASL, but it could also include listening and spoken language (with assistance from a hearing aid or cochlear implant).

+cued speech or language, or another communication method with appropriate educational supports.